Consumer Medicine Information

 It is very important to continue taking Amipride because it will help you stay well.

-Tell all doctors, dentists and pharmacists who are treating you that you are taking Amipride.
+ts who are treating you that you are taking Amipride.

 While you are taking Amipride, tell your doctor or pharmacist before you start any new medicine.
 Make sure you use a contraceptive to prevent pregnancy during treatment with Amipride.
 If you become pregnant while taking this medicine, tell your doctor immediately.